-Consider speaking to your group about the importance of watching the teachings and engaging with the practices of each session well in advance of your meeting.
+Consider speaking to your group about the importance of engaging with the teachings and practices of each session well in advance of your meeting.
 Your participants probably have busy lives, and they may be tempted to cram the material the night before (or the morning of!) your meeting.
 They will gain some familiarity with the teachings by doing so, but they will miss out on the change for deeper understanding to unfold.